Engin-Boot/capture-behavior-of-a-visit-counter-lavandesh/needs-facilities.md

 ## Scenario: Alert when seating capacity is full

-- Given : The sensor of 'visit-counter' is working fine and connects to the database and syncs regularly.
+- Given : The sensor of 'visit-counter' is working fine and connects to the database and syncs at regular intervals.
 There is a in-built method in the software 'visit-counter' to determine the number of seats occupied at any given time.